therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 Balsamiq staff does not have access to your wireframes, unless you specifically grant us access to them via your platform.

-### How is my data protected from another customer's data?
-How is my data protected from hacker attacks?
+### How Is My Data Protected from Another Customer's Data?
+How Is My Data Protected from Hacker Attacks?

 The Balsamiq Mockups Plugin does not save your wireframes in its own database, but instead relies on the hosting platform's data storage capabilities.
 For instance, Balsamiq Mockups for Confluence saves the wireframes as attachments to the wiki page you add wireframes to, or Mockups for Google Drive stores your wireframes as bmml files in your Google Drive.

 In other words, the Plugin offloads the problem of protecting your data to the platform itself.
 The Plugin doesn't make it any more or less private or secure.

-### What should I do if I find a security vulnerability in the Balsamiq Mockups Plugin?
+### What Should I Do If I Find a Security Vulnerability in the Balsamiq Mockups Plugin?

 If you have discovered a security concern, please email us at [security@balsamiq.com](mailto:security@balsamiq.com).
 We’ll work with you to make sure that we understand the scope of the issue, and that we fully address your concern.
 We consider correspondence sent to [security@balsamiq.com](mailto:security@balsamiq.com) our highest priority, and work to address any issues that arise as quickly as possible.